| Do not rely on a GPS unit to guide you into the park. Use a map instead.

 Alternative Fuel Vehicles

 Do you plan to travel to the park in an alternative fuel vehicle?
-If so, good for you!
 Your actions help us reduce greenhouse gas emissions and reduce petroleum use.
-Plan your trip with the Alternative Fueling Station Locator from the Department of Energy (search on zip code 84532).
+Plan your trip with the Alternative Fueling Station Locator from the Department of Energy (search on ZIP code 84532).